OhayoNB/OhayoNB/README.md

 • 📫 You can reach me at **ohayonzzb@gmail.com**

-• 🔮 On my spare time, I love to run, medidate and expand my skills.
+• 🔮 In my spare time, I love to run, medidate and expand my skills.

 <h3 align="left">Find me on:</h3>